km5762/fruit-ninja-multiplayer/README.md

 Run Instructions:

 First, the server must be run by running the server executable in /server.
 Then, the client can be run by running the fruit-ninja executable in /client.
 A prompt will allow clients to enter the hostname (127.0.0.1 for testing purposes), and will simply clear if an invalid address is entered.
-After 3 players connect, the server will start the game.
+After 2 players connect, the server will start the game.

 Other Notes:

 The game window has been configured to be really small to allow for testing.
 Also note that the networked version of the game engine must be used, and the df-config.txt also accounts for this.

-The game is built to start when 3 players connect, if someone tries joining mid game they will not be able to connect.
+The game is built to start when 2 players connect, if someone tries joining mid game they will not be able to connect.

-Clients can also disconnect mid game by pressing q.
-This is shown in the video.
+Latency can be set in ServerEntry.cpp, the line has been commented

+This project was built using git version control, so previous settings may be reverted to by checking out a particular commit.

+git checkout main -> all done
+git checkout cb4d6c53e75ada7d1b546c658ed8a36271bc060d -> sword synchronization and ping git checkout 6aec7f11861a6fe312f551a761a845c54d0f0b07 -> ping done